BWeng20/jSVGIcon/README.md

 * SVG Salamander &rarr;https://github.com/blackears/svgSalamander
 * JSVG &rarr;https://github.com/weisJ/jsvg

-Specially jsvg - yes, same name, I discovered this too late, sorry - is nearly feature-complete.
+Specially jsvg - is nearly feature-complete.
 But all of them a larger and render slower, which - I assume - is normal for real SVG-rendering.

 ### Usage in OpenIde/NetBeans